 The Petőfi Csarnok is a concert venue, so there’s this funky band shell in the middle of it all.
 Tables are even set up on the stage.

 It reminded me of the crazy flea market in Barcelona, except that most items were actually displayed on tables instead of heaped on the ground.
 The variety of the content, however, was similar…selling old and new random goods all in one place.

 Second to money in numbers (no pun intended) was military memorabilia.
-Tables strewn with medals, pieces of uniforms, military manuals and books, and even weapons, were being picked through by the crowd.
+Tables were strewn with medals, pieces of uniforms, military manuals and books, and even weapons—-remnants of the country’s communist past.

-This traditionally dressed Hungarian woman may look innocent, but let me tell you, she was a shark.
-I bought two homespun linen dishtowels from her and she wouldn’t let me go.
-She kept pulling out linens of all kinds to show me and I couldn’t get away.
-I kept saying, in Hungarian, “thank you thank you thank you,” and finally managed to extricate myself…although I thought for a minute that she was going to follow me around the market.
+This woman may look innocent—but let me tell you, she was a shark.
+She was so aggressive, I caved and bought two homespun linen dishtowels—but she continued to pull out linens of all kinds, holding them in my face and urging me to buy more, more, more.
+I kept saying, in Hungarian, “thank you thank you thank you,” and finally managed to extricate myself—although I thought for a moment she might follow me around the market.

 I watched this vendor meticulously lay out his merchandise in neat and orderly rows.
 I kept stopping back at his table for the pure relief of being able to see everything in one glance, rather than having to dig through mounds of dusty odds and ends.

-Every once in awhile there would be a gem in the heap…like this unusual porcelain pitcher, this charming old seltzer bottle, and these apothecary bottles.
+Every once in a while there would be a gem in the heap—like this unusual porcelain pitcher.

-My eagle eye always finds interesting graphics, and I loved these old pencil boxes and children’s books.
+My eagle eye always finds interesting graphics—I loved these old pencil boxes.

-…and this is the place to go if you need sardines, or a kitten, or bubbles…or a Mona Lisa.
+This is the place to go if you need sardines, or a kitten…or a Mona Lisa.